Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Introduction

+Given the strong instruction-following and generative capabilities of modern LLMs, researchers are actively exploring methodologies to leverage these models for synthetic data synthesis \citep{wang2023selfinstructaligninglanguagemodels, zhang2023selfqaunsupervisedknowledgeguided, nayak2024learninggenerateinstructiontuning, wu2024unigenunifiedframeworktextual}.
+The primary objectives are to produce high-quality datasets with enhanced diversity and difficulty, thereby improving the performance of fine-tuned models on downstream tasks.

-A promising recent paradigm in synthetic instruction synthesis is \textit{unsupervised text-based instruction synthesis}.
-The advantages of this paradigm become particularly pronounced when handling massive unsupervised text corpora – a ubiquitous resource containing rich world knowledge and linguistic patterns.
-By leveraging LLMs' intrinsic capabilities in contextual understanding and logical reasoning, this paradigm eliminates the need for manual annotation while confining the scope of instruction synthesis to the given unsupervised textual materials.
-The pioneering work by \citet{zhang2023selfqaunsupervisedknowledgeguided} has demonstrated the feasibility of extracting instructions from unsupervised textual data.
+A promising recent paradigm in instruction data synthesis is \textit{unsupervised text-based instruction synthesis}.
+The advantages of this paradigm become particularly pronounced when handling massive unsupervised text corpora, a ubiquitous resource containing rich world knowledge and linguistic patterns.
+By leveraging LLMs' intrinsic capabilities in contextual understanding and logical reasoning, this paradigm eliminates the need for manual annotation while grounding instruction synthesis in the given unsupervised textual materials.